kubevela/kubevela.github.io/docs/how-to/dashboard/target/overview.md

 ![bind-env-to-app](../../../resources/bind-env-to-app.jpg)

-In the newly created application, you will see two targets contained in the workflow, which means when you deploy this application, the component will be dispatch to both targets.
+In the newly created application, you will see two targets contained in the workflow.

 ![app-with-target](../../../resources/app-with-target.jpg)

+After you deployed this application, the component will be dispatch to both targets for specific namespace of clusters.